equinor/radix-public-site/public-site/site/guides/environment-variables/index.md

 Values of application environment variables can be overridden in the Radix Console, excluding those, prefixed with `RADIX_` and `RADIXOPERATOR_`.

-Value of an environment variable, overridden in the Radix Console, remains overridden after new deployments.
-To revert the original value back - edit it again, changing to its original value, specified in the `radixconfig.yaml`.
+The value of an environment variable, changed to a new value in the Radix Console, will use this new value for all new deployments.
+To revert to the original value  - edit it again, changing to its original value, specified in the `radixconfig.yaml`.

 ### Edit environment variables
 - Navigate to the application component or job